nblt/DLDR/README.md

 # Dynamic Linear Dimensionality Reduction

-This repository is the official implementation of **Low Dimensional Trajectory Hypothesis is True: DNNs can be Trained in Tiny Subspaces**.
+This repository is the official implementation of **Low Dimensional Trajectory Hypothesis is True: DNNs can be Trained in Tiny Subspaces** (TPAMI 2022).

 ## Abstract